marian-m12l/studio/README.md

 ### Image asset sectors

-TODO Colors ???
 Image assets are 24-bits, 320x240, Windows BMP files.
+Images may use colors, even though some colors may not render accurately due to the screen being behind the plastic cover.
 If the last sector is incomplete, it is padded with zeros.

 ### Audio asset sectors